 A person under preservation age, who accesses super benefits early, can expect super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 2% (22%).
 If your benefit includes a tax-free component, then this part of the benefit is tax-free when paid before preservation age.

 Based on a $5,000 benefit claim, and doing a quick calculation, benefits tax is likely to be $1,100 (22.0% of $5,000), including the 2% Medicare Levy charge of $100.
 This calculation assumes that the benefit was made up of taxable component only (such as compulsory employer contributions – Superannuation Guarantee – plus earnings on those contributions) leaving a final balance of $3,900 less Medicare Levy.
-I assume the $100 difference from the figure of $3,800 in your question is simply due to you providing general figures rather than providing precise numbers, and perhaps, there was a withdrawal fee charged by your super fund.
+We assume the $100 difference from the figure of $3,800 in your question is simply due to you providing general figures rather than providing precise numbers, or perhaps, there was a withdrawal fee charged by your super fund.

 Terminal illness is an exception for tax purposes: The major exception to this tax rule is where an individual withdraws super benefits early on compassionate grounds due to terminal illness.
 Benefits are then paid free of tax, subject to meeting certain conditions.
-I explain these conditions in the SuperGuide articles Accessing super early: Terminally ill receive tax break and Accessing super early: Terminal illness.
+We explain these conditions in the SuperGuide articles Accessing super early: Terminally ill receive tax break and Accessing super early: Terminal illness.

-Background: I explain the rules for accessing your super early on the grounds of severe financial hardship in the SuperGuide article Can I access my super early due to financial hardship? and for accessing super early on compassionate grounds in the SuperGuide article Accessing super early on ‘compassionate grounds’.
+Background: We explain the rules for accessing your super early on the grounds of severe financial hardship in the SuperGuide article Can I access my super early due to financial hardship? and for accessing super early on compassionate grounds in the SuperGuide article Accessing super early on ‘compassionate grounds’.